 When enquiries are complete, the NZSIS provides a formal assessment to the CEO of the Ministry on your suitability to hold a security clearance.
 The Ministry then decides whether to grant a clearance based on the pre-employment checks, the assessment from the NZSIS and any other relevant information it may hold.

-Clearances less than 12 months old may be able to be transferred between organisations in some circumstances.
+Current clearances may be able to be transferred between organisations in some circumstances.

 The NZSIS has an exemption under legislation to gather information that may be protected and to make recommendations that may otherwise breach the law.
 Such legislation includes, but is not limited to: